hust-gubo/geo_relative_position/README.md

 # geo_relative_position
-# Our complete code and model parameters will be released after the paper is accepted and before the official conference.
+# We guarantee that the complete code and model parameters will be published within 2 months of receiving the paper